 Part IX — Miscellaneous matters

-67. Title to gold, etc.
+67. Title to gold etc.

 Where gold is purchased in good faith by Gold Corporation, the Mint or GoldCorp —

 (a) the property thereupon vests in Gold Corporation, the Mint, or GoldCorp, as the case may require, absolutely, free from any mortgage, charge, lien, trust or other interest in or affecting the property and notwithstanding any actual or implied notice relating to the property;